DopplerHQ/node-client/README.md

 ## Local Key Privacy

-By default the Doppler client will send all your local environment keys on `startup()`.
+By default the Doppler client will send all your local environment keys on `init`.
 This is done for 2 reasons.
 Collecting your local keys helps us automatically setup your pipelines for immediate use.
 After setup we also use your keys to detect when your keys locally have changed from what is on Doppler.
 We then provide a way for you to adopt or reject those changes